digitalspring/whitepaper/whitepaper.md

 changed his IP address).
-While identifiers can – a priori – be of arbitrary form, our goal of secure transmission (see above) makes it inevitable that all peers be identified by their public keys in this network. ^[The underlying reason for this being that the authenticity of a peer is usually verified by public/private key cryptography.]
-In this sense, a public key *is* a peer's identify in the network. ^[This already has significant impacts on every possible user interface: Users connecting with each other for the first time must be in possession of each other's public key.
+While identifiers can – a priori – be of arbitrary form, our goal of secure transmission (see above) makes it inevitable that all peers be identified by their public keys in this network.^[The underlying reason for this being that the authenticity of a peer is usually verified by public/private key cryptography.]
+In this sense, a public key *is* a peer's identify in the network.^[This already has significant impacts on every possible user interface: Users connecting with each other for the first time must be in possession of each other's public key.
 In addition, "logging in" with an identity means restoring the key pair from a backup.]
 In this way, the software must also be able to translate a peer's public key back into the IP address (or any other reachable network address – depending on the underlying transport).
-This is done by means of a distributed hash table (DHT). ^[For a promising approach in our scenario of secure communication, see @R5N, for a whole p2p network layer building upon the latter see @CADET.]
+This is done by means of a distributed hash table (DHT).^[For a promising approach in our scenario of secure communication, see @R5N, for a whole p2p network layer building upon the latter see @CADET.]
 In short, a distributed hash table is a database containing key-value pairs which are distributed among all peers such